fat-forensics/events/index.md

   (recommended) or
   [Google Colab](https://colab.research.google.com/github/fat-forensics/fat-forensics-doc/blob/master/)
-  (the notebook browser is not very intuitive and an extra cell with the `!pip install fat-forensics[all]` command needs to be appended at the top).
+  (the notebook browser is not very intuitive and an extra cell with the `!pip install fat-forensics[all]` command needs to be inserted at the top).

 ## Schedule and Resources ##
 The tutorial is 4-hour long, including a 30-minute break.
-The first part -- 1 hour and 30 minutes -- introduces popular transparency,
+The first part -- 1 hour and 15 minutes -- introduces popular transparency,
 explainability and interpretability approaches.
 It focuses on surrogate explainers of tabular data, discussing their pros, cons and modularisation.